Asabeneh/30-Days-Of-Python/06_Day_Tuples/06_tuples.md

 4. How many siblings do you have?
 5. Modify the siblings tuple and add the name of your father and mother and assign it to family_members
 6. Unpack siblings and parents from family_members
 7. Create fruits, vegetables and animal products tuples.
-Join the three tuples and assign it to a variable called food_stuff.
+Join the three tuples and assign it to a variable called food_stuff_tp.
+8. Change the about food_stuff_tp  tuple to a food_stuff_lt list
-8. Slice out the middle item or items from the food_staff list
+9. Slice out the middle item or items from the food_stuff_tp tuple or food_stuff_lt list.
-9. Slice out the first three items and the last three items from food_staff list
+10. Slice out the first three items and the last three items from food_staff_lt list
-10. Delete the food_staff list completely
+11. Delete the food_staff_tp tuple completely
-11. Check if an item exist in a tuple:
+12. Check if an item exists in  tuple:

 - Check if 'Estonia' is a nordic country
 - Check if 'Iceland' is a nordic country